The One Ring (Serialized 1 of 1) - Illustration by Veli Nyström

 The One Ring | Illustration by Veli Nyström

-The One Ring is a card included in the upcoming The Lord of the Rings: Tales of Middle-earth, due to be released worldwide on June 23, 2023.
+The One Ring is a card included in The Lord of the Rings: Tales of Middle-earth, released worldwide on June 23, 2023.
 The card itself is relatively simple in design, but it perfectly encapsulates the Dark Lord Sauron’s ring from the famous books, allowing you to draw cards (power), at the cost of losing life.

 It’s suitably a mythic rare and also legendary.
 After all, there can only be one!